 What is labneh?
-The thick, creamy substance is made from strained yogurt.
-Depending on how long the yogurt has strained for, labneh can range from just barely thicker than yogurt to an almost cream cheese-like texture.
-The tanginess of yogurt remains in labneh though it’s balanced by the creaminess (good labneh always starts with full-fat yogurt).
-That combination of rich and tangy make labneh a wonderful topping for stews, salads, or sandwiches with a Middleastern flair; labneh is made and eaten almost everywhere that includes yogurt in their cuisine.
+This thick, creamy dish is made from strained yogurt.
+Depending on how long the yogurt has been strained, labneh can range from just barely thicker than yogurt to an almost cream cheese-like texture.
+Good labneh starts with full-fat yogurt.
+After it’s strained, the flavor is a perfect balance of tanginess and creaminess.
+This combination of rich and bright flavor makes labneh a wonderful topping for stews, salads, or sandwiches with a Middle Eastern flair.

 It’s easy to make a version of this strained yogurt at home.
 Start with plain, full-fat Greek yogurt.
 Place a mesh strainer over a bowl or jar and line the strainer with cheesecloth.
 Spoon in as much yogurt as you like, and fold the edges of the cheesecloth over the yogurt to cover.
 Let it strain in the refrigerator for 24 to 48 hours.
 At the end of this time, the bowl will be full of excess whey, and the strainer will hold the thick and creamy curds.
 You can flavor this newly strained yogurt with herbs and spices, or serve it plain.

 A spoonful of this bright ingredient will add a little kick to grain bowls, roasted proteins, or vegetable dishes.
 We love pairing it with dishes inspired by Middle Eastern cuisine, but you can use plain it in place of sour cream.

 Try some of our favorite recipes using labneh

 In this dish, herby za’atar-coated chicken is accompanied by a bed of hearty farro (studded with marinated vegetables) and a drizzle of bright, creamy sauce.